 Mel Brooks says his only regret as a comedian is the jokes he didn't tell

-As a child in Williamsburg, Brooklyn, Mel Brooks assumed he'd grow up to work in Manhattan's garment district.
+As a child in Williamsburg, Brooklyn, Mel Brooks assumed he would grow up to work in Manhattan's garment district.
 That's what most of the kids in his working-class Jewish neighborhood did.

 But everything changed when he saw his first Broadway musical — Anything Goes, starring Ethel Merman.